 Second: a schedule of shoot days and times must be created.

-Since photographing the owner’s property is most decidedly an “invasion” of privacy and personal space, it is important to jointly create a schedule that allows the photographer the necessary freedom of movement.
+Since photographing the owner’s property or a commercial property is most decidedly an “invasion” of privacy and personal and/or public space, it is important to jointly create a schedule that allows the photographer the necessary freedom of movement.

 Depending upon the client and nature of the project, each shot can take approximately 1-3 hours from setup to exposing the final frames.
 There are many variables involved in this type of work such as props, lighting, composition, and of course, camera operation.
 Therefore, the client is requested to exercise understanding and patience, as distractions or interruptions are detrimental to the process and will add to the overall shooting time, particularly when natural light is a component of the image.

-Fifth, we use Apple laptops & iPads as a necessary part of the photographic process.
+Fifth: we use Apple laptops & iPads as Essential Components of the photographic process.

 Most professionals engaged in architectural/interior photography rely on laptops for basic evaluation of composition and exposure as they work.
 Laptops have unquestionably changed the way photographers execute the shoot, and how they create the final image.
-As each new exposure is downloaded onto the laptop, it enables us to perfect the final shot, progressively, by editing and changing elements and lights within the set as necessary. iPads also enable the client to view the various stages in the process.
+When time permits, we evaluate what we've imaged on an Apple Macbook Pro laptop, then to an Apple iPad Pro.
+This allows us to slowly perfect the image through minute changes in the elements within a room such as furniture, props, lights, or even camera angle.
+The iPad gives you the opportunity to scrutinize the final image, making sure that before we leave the set, you have the exact image you're looking for.
+When you're not on the set, images can be sent electronically so you can view them remotely while we're still shooting.
 However, laptops have their limitations.
 Remember that what you see on the Laptop or iPad are UNRETOUCHED raw files.
 To recap - laptops and iPads are used for position, composition, and basic exposure evaluation.
 Only after tweaking and color correcting the image in post production is it possible to see a finished piece.